itsdax/tribot-web-engine-v2/README.md

 over 5 years.
 I encourage users to feel free and submit code to support any custom area handlers if they happen to implement them.
 Please check out [Adding Area and Custom Handlers](#Adding-Area-and-Custom-Handlers)

+#### Important for BETA testers

+The current state of the repo is very primitive.
+All generic conditions should mostly be supported, but there are very only a few amount of teleports + custom handlers currently added.
+If you're planning on adding this to a script that will be using a lot of teleports or custom paths, it is likely you will hit an unsupported path, or that the walker engine will not recognize your teleport.

 ## Features
 - **Speed**: Extremely fast computation with a worst case of 200ms (not including latency to backends)
 - **Server Sided**: CPU + memory heavy computations are all done remotely.